IBM/Ansible-Automation-Platform-L3/docs/Part 3/04 Creating a Template.md

 ```
 {% endraw %}

-When satisfied, press *ESC* followed by *:x* and *Return* to save and edit the file.

-Now you must set default variables for the WAS Roles, which will be used later when generating the response file for the Installation Manager.
-Edit (or create) the following YMAL template file:
+Edit (or create) the XML response file by executing the following command:

 ```
-vi roles/was/defaults/main.yml
+vi roles/was/templates/was90501.sdk8035.xml
 ```

+!!! warning "was90501.sdk8035.xml"
+    **Technical Sellers**: Replicate the code template above and create the XML file.

+    **Sellers**: Leave the XML file unmodified.

+When satisfied, press ```ESC``` followed by ```:x``` and ```Return``` to save and edit the file.

+Now you must set default variables for the WAS Roles, which will be used later when generating the response file for the Installation Manager.

 The YAML file definition should mirror the following:
 {% raw %}